G. M. Trevelyan: Other activities

-During World War I he commanded a British Red Cross ambulance unit on the Italian front; his defective eyesight meant he was unfit for military service.
-On December 24, 1915, he was personally decorated by king Victor Emmanuel III of Italy with the Silver Medal of Military Valor for having bravely cleared out a military hospital made target of Austro-Hungarian fire.
+During World War I, Trevelyan commanded a British Red Cross ambulance unit on the Italian front; his defective eyesight meant he was unfit for military service.
+On 24 December 1915, he was personally decorated by king Victor Emmanuel III of Italy with the Silver Medal of Military Valor for having bravely cleared out a military hospital made the target of Austro-Hungarian fire.

-In 1919 he delivered the British Academy's Italian Lecture.
+In 1919, he delivered the British Academy's Italian Lecture.

 Trevelyan was the first president of the Youth Hostels Association and the YHA headquarters are called Trevelyan House in his honour.
-He worked tirelessly through his career on behalf of the National Trust, in preserving not merely historic houses, but historic landscapes.
+He worked throughout his career on behalf of the National Trust, in preserving not merely historic houses, but historic landscapes.
 He was an International Honorary Member of the American Academy of Arts and Sciences (1931) and an International Member of the American Philosophical Society.
+Trevelyan was also a member of the Cambridge Apostles.